Lactose-Restricted Diet: Care Instructions

 • Lactose may also be called whey, curds, or milk products.

-• Be sure to get enough calcium in your diet, especially if you avoid milk products completely.
-To get enough calcium, you would need to eat calcium-rich foods as often as someone would drink milk.
+• Be sure to get enough calcium, especially if you avoid milk products completely.
 Calcium is very important because it keeps bones strong and reduces the risk of osteoporosis.
 Ask your dietitian for advice on how to get enough calcium.
 Foods that have calcium include:

 • Broccoli, bok choy, kale, and collard, mustard, and turnip greens.